paaube/sudoku_solver/README.md

 # Sudoku Solver

-The goal of this project is to quickly solve any sudoku grid provided in a txt file.
+The soduku solver is a text based program that, given a sudoku grid inside a txt file, prints the initial grid and the completed grid.

 To do so, the program uses a backtracking algorithm with a recursive function.

 ## How to use: